Introduction

 Continued Support Tools

-The ideal strategy for gaining your partner's trust and retaining them once you've made the investment is to continue to support them.
+The ideal strategy for gaining your partner’s trust and retaining them once you’ve made the investment is to provide ongoing support.
 By doing so, you show them that you understand their business needs.
 Support them in the areas that are most important to them.

 You also need to support them during the sales process.
 The sales cycle can be longer or shorter, but it always involves a number of different processes and tasks.
 You should provide your salespeople with various materials they need to complete each stage.
 For example, salespeople need a pitch deck to make a presentation to the customer at the beginning of the sales cycle.